oceanprotocol/ocean-node/docs/services.md

 (referenced by `tag` or `checksum`, or an inline `dockerfile` when the operator allows building), optional `dockerCmd` / `dockerEntrypoint`, the container ports to expose, the requested resources ([cpu/ram/disk/gpu](compute.md)), the duration, and encrypted `userData` that is injected as container environment variables.
+An optional `metadata` object carries arbitrary user labels (scalar values, ≤1 KB JSON) that the node stores verbatim and never interprets — returned to the owner on `serviceStatus`, replaceable on `serviceRestart`, and stripped from the node-wide `serviceList`.

 ## Lifecycle